 Identify Bad Habits

 If you want to change, you must first identify what is ailing you.
 Likely, you work out regularly, but you cannot go for two days without a few beers.
 The proper way to start is to list down all your habits, separating good and bad habits.
+For instance, dropping by the dentist every six months, like this experienced dentist In Grand Blanc is an example of a good habit that you should keep.
 Identifying the patterns helps in creating ownership and commitment to change.
 It might not be easy to identify these habits because you might be tempted to believe that you do everything right at all times.
 Try and do research on normal things that promote unhealthy living and create a comprehensive list before moving to the next step.

 Gradually Eliminate Bad Habits